harmvv/IOT-Manual/google.IFTT.adafruit.arduino.md

 1. A device with the google assistant.
 2. An account for IFTT and the app.
-3. An account on Adafruit.IOt and knowledge how to create a feed.
+3. An account on Adafruit.IO and knowledge how to create a feed.
 4. A Adruino with a led strip.
 5. Neopixel libary / MQTT Libary / Adafrui.IO Libary

 ### Lets create
-1. First create a feed on adafruit.
+1. First create a feed on Adafruit.IO, name if whatever you want.
 2. Open IFTTT click on "get more" and click on " Make your own Applets from scratch".
 3. Choose if and search for the google assistant.
 4. Choose "Say a simple phrase".